anmarjarjees/fssd-jquery/README.md

 You can read more about jQuery Library by visiting ["jQuery Official Website"](https://jquery.com/)

 ## About This Repo:
-jQuery Library Code Examples and Exercises for My Students - Full-Stack Developer Program
+jQuery Library Code Examples and Exercises with Comments for My Students - Full-Stack Developer Program

 ## Refernces:
 - Code Institute | Full Stack Software Development Diploma